 Iowa Cardiovascular Center

-A Cardiovascular Center was established in 1975 by the Dean of the College of Medicine under the direction of François M. Abboud, M.D.
+A Cardiovascular Center was established in 1975 by the Dean of the College of Medicine under the direction of Dr. François Abboud.
 The purpose is to coordinate the cardiovascular programs of the College into a more cohesive unit to permit us to 1) utilize our cardiovascular resources optimally, 2) intensify, expand and integrate basic and clinical research programs in areas related to cardiovascular research, and 3) evaluate the role of new measures for prevention, diagnosis and treatment of cardiovascular disease.

-Space totaling 18,000 square feet was constructed for the Center.
+Space totaling 18,000 square feet was constructed for the Center and occupied in 1982.
+Funding for the construction amounted to approximately 2.3 million dollars.
 The space consists of a fifth and sixth floor addition to the Medical Research Center Building which is the closest to the geographic center of the University Hospitals/Medical Laboratories/Eckstein Medical Research Building/Bowen Science Building complex.
-The fifth and sixth floors house investigator research laboratories, core research laboratories, administrative offices, seminar rooms, the cardiovascular library and a computer facility.
-In addition, Cardiovascular Center investigators have laboratories in the Eckstein Medical Research Building, the Bowen Science Building, the Medical Laboratories Building and the VA Medical Center where the research space total more than 30,000 sq. ft.
+The fifth and sixth floors house investigator research laboratories, core research laboratories, administrative offices, seminar rooms, and the cardiovascular library and learning resource unit.